Outset

 Austere space and hard desert timing

-The Mojave carries a harsher, drier desert logic, where broad basins, open rock, and heat shape the day in plain terms.
+The Mojave carries a harsher, drier desert character, where broad basins, open rock, and heat shape the day in plain terms.
 It can look clean and simple while still making timing and pacing decisive.

 The story